Open courses

 We’ll go over robust ID skills and features of edibles (and how to tell them apart from any lookalikes) and go into fascinating folklore, flavours, recipes and uses for foraged inland & seashore wonders.
 You’re bound to discover many of the ‘weeds’ in your garden are edible and tasty, as well as the incredible nutrition & flavour seaweeds offer us!

-There is parking, and there are public transport options available, though this may be tricky if you’re coming a longer distance, so you may wish to consider staying over the night before.
+There is parking, and there are limited public transport options available, though this may be tricky if you’re coming a longer distance, so you may wish to consider staying over the night before.
+It’s bank holiday weekend, so book any accommodation or campsites as soon as you can.

 Email me to book or for more information